-This indicator allows a little more leeway: it measures the number and proportion of children aged 10 and 11 years who have completed a minimum of grade 3, and the proportion of those aged 16 and 17 years who have completed a minimum of grade 9.
-In other words, it allows for the older cohort in each group to have repeated one grade, or more if they started school in the year before they turned seven.
+This indicator allows a little more leeway: it measures the number and percentage of children aged 10 and 11 who have completed a minimum of grade 3, and the percentage of those aged 16 and 17 who have completed a minimum of grade 9.
+In other words, it allows for the older cohort in each group to have repeated one grade.

-In 2017, 89% of all children aged 10 and 11 were reported to have completed grade 3.
+In 2018, 88% of all children aged 10 and 11 were reported to have completed grade 3.
 This was up from 78% in 2002.
-This improvement in progress through the foundation phase was evident across most of the provinces, with significant advances in the Eastern Cape (from 64% to 86%), Limpopo (80% to 95%), Mpumalanga (from 75% to 89%), and KwaZulu-Natal (from 75% to 88%).
-These improvements have narrowed the gap between provinces: most provinces record a progression rate of more than 89% and the lowest performing provinces are the Eastern Cape and Western Cape - at 86% and 85% respectively.
+An improvement in progress through the foundation phase was evident across most of the provinces, with significant advances in the Eastern Cape (from 64% in 2002 to 85% in 2018), North West